HeatPhoenix/Quadrupel_BLE/README.md

 # Quadrupel_BLE
-BLE Android App for ESL
+BLE Android App for ESL (Q1 '20/'21)

+Press Connect to connect to a drone running the embedded software by our team (github.com/dbelloli/ESL_Quadrupel).

-Largely based on Charles Randolph's work on ToothCoach.
+`BT connection code in part based on Charles Randolph (Micrified)'s work with his ToothCoach project.`